Beginner's Guide To Horse Racing

 Starting Price (SP)

 The starting price (SP) is simply the odds of the horse when the race starts.
-This is determined by the predominately the on-course bookmakers.
+This is determined predominately by the on-course bookmakers.

 You will be given the option to bet on the Starting Price usually significantly in advance (>24 hours) of a race whilst the bookmakers are deciding on the odds.